mattermost/mattermost-handbook-1/source/guides/procurement.md

 DO NOT have vendor send e-sign to CEO.
 E-sign requests from vendors get routed to trash.

-### Procuring agency recruiting - Discuss with Lisa & agree prior to engagement and signing any agreements
+### Procuring agency recruiting

+**Please discuss with Lisa McCaffrey & agree prior to engagement and signing any agreements**

-Our intent is to substanially move away from agencies. - Please partner with your recruiter and Lisa.
+Our intent is to substanially move away from agencies. - Please partner with your recruiter and Lisa McCaffrey.

 For non-VP roles: